How to save for a house deposit

 This could be anything from part-time weekend work to freelancing or gig economy jobs.
 Just ensure the extra work doesn't affect your main job.

-Where to keep savings
+Where to keep your savings

 Once you've started saving, it's important to consider where to store your savings.
 Putting your money in the right place can make it grow faster and bring you closer to your goal.